latana/PHP_Projekt/Testrapport.md

 **Resultat:** Systemet presenterar "Username must have 3 letters and password 6 letters".

-2. Registrera med endast Username
+2. Registrera med endast giltigt Username

 **Resultat:** Systemet presenterar "Password is to short.
 At least 6 letters".